TheKingBee/The-Acton-Business-Review/docs/internalorfinance.md

 #### Equity

-- PRO: No pricinpal or interest payments or lenders to force company into bankruptcy
+- PRO: No principal or interest payments or lenders to force company into bankruptcy

-- CON: Permenant loss of equity and potential profits from a successful venture
+- CON: Permanent loss of equity and potential profits from a successful venture

 High Yield debt is more advantagous when a company is very successful because retaining equity means more money for you.
 Financing with equity is better